 The three intergovernmental organisations related to in this study were all founded as peace projects or at least as organs for preserving peace and security in Europe.
 Their initial outset varied and their pace and development as to the inclusion of a human rights dimension has also varied.
 The Council of Europe was founded in 1949 on a common heritage and values based on human rights, democracy, and the rule of law and early on adopted the European Convention on Human Rights which entered into force in 1953.
 The Council also developed a framework for the follow up on States' commitments, including a complaints mechanism which today is the European Court of Human Rights.
-The Organisation for Security and Cooperation in Europe (OSCE), in contrast, was founded during the Cold War and its framework of principles is based on political commitments instead of legal commitments.
-The OSCE does however apply a comprehensive approach to security which reinforces intersectionality by means of its three dimensions of security: the politico-military, the economic and environmental, and the human dimension.
+The Organisation for Security and Cooperation in Europe (OSCE), in contrast, was founded during the Cold War and its framework of principles is based on political commitments instead of legal commitment.
+The OSCE does however apply a comprehensive approach to security: the politico-military, the economic and environmental, and the human dimension.